tayllan/awesome-algorithms/README.md

 * [stoimen's web log](http://www.stoimen.com/blog/) - Some algorithms nicely explained.
 * [VisuAlgo](http://www.comp.nus.edu.sg/~stevenha/visualization/index.html) - Visualising data structures and algorithms through animation.
 * [Algomation](http://www.algomation.com/) - A didactic, animated, exposition of algorithms.
+* [Algorithmist](http://www.algorithmist.com/index.php/Main_Page) - The Algorithmist is a resource dedicated to anything algorithms - from the practical realm, to the theoretical realm.
+There are also links and explanation to problemsets.

 ## Online Courses